 - 2 On the basis of evidence available, the Board believes that all contributions required to be made to the Scheme, in accordance with the terms of the Scheme trust deed, have been made. - 3 The Board certifies that, to the best of its knowledge, all benefits required to be paid from the Scheme were paid in accordance with the terms of the Scheme trust deed. - 4 The Board, based on the advice of the Actuary, certifies that, as at 31 March 2016, the market value of the net assets of the Scheme exceeded the total value of vested benefits.
-The amounts are shown in note 13 to the financial statements. - 5 The Board confirms that, to the best of its knowledge, not more than 10% of the net market value of the Scheme assets were invested with employers (or associated entities), either directly or indirectly, who are parties to the Scheme. - 6 The Scheme's earnings rate (crediting rate) declared by the Board for the year ended 31 March 2016 was 4.0%. - 7 As at 31 March 2016 there were 169 members in the Locked-in section, with assets amounting to \$10,559,000 (2015: \$9,282,000).
-There were nine retirements during the year to 31 March 2016 totalling \$265,353.
+The amounts are shown in note 12 to the financial statements. - 5 The Board confirms that, to the best of its knowledge, not more than 10% of the net market value of the Scheme assets were invested with employers (or associated entities), either directly or indirectly, who are parties to the Scheme. - 6 The Scheme's earnings rate (crediting rate) declared by the Board for the year ended 31 March 2016 was 4%. - As at 31 March 2016 there were 145 members in the Locked-in section, with assets amounting to \$9,259,000 (2015: \$8,183,000).
+There were five retirements totalling \$581,467 and one member joined the scheme during the year to 31 March 2016.
 Total Scheme administration fees are calculated on fee per member and fee per transaction bases, and are charged to the Scheme as a whole.
-Effective 1 October 2015 the administration fees increased in line with inflation.
-The Board certifies that it is satisfied the change in the administration fees for the Scheme is not unreasonable.
-The Board is satisfied the total management fees charged to the Scheme are not unreasonable. - 8 The Scheme trust deed has not been amended since 25 June 2015, being the date of the Scheme's last annual report.
+As at 1 October 2015 the administration fees increased in line with inflation.
+The Board certifies it is satisfied the increase in the administration fee for the Scheme is not unreasonable.
+The Board is satisfied the total management fees charged to the Scheme are not unreasonable. - 8 The Scheme trust deed has not been amended since 25 June 2015.

-9 Directory Trustee Board of Trustees of the National Provident Fund Members of the Board are: Catherine M Savage (Chairman) Catherine McDowell Graeme R Mitchell Fiona A Oliver Edward J Schuck (appointed 01 July 2015) Wayne L Stechman Administration manager Datacom Employer Services Limited Investment managers Fixed interest managers Ashmore Investment Management Limited Brandywine Global Investment Management, LLC Pacific Investment Management Company, LLC Wellington Management Company, LLP New Zealand equity managers ANZ Investments Limited Harbour Asset Management Limited Overseas equity managers AQR Capital Management, LLC Arrowstreet Capital, Limited Partnership Lazard Asset Management, LLC Marathon Asset Management, LLP Foreign exchange hedging managers ANZ Bank New Zealand Limited Bank of New Zealand Limited Actuary Christine D Ormrod, PricewaterhouseCoopers Auditor David J Shadwell, Deloitte (on behalf of the Auditor-General) Solicitor DLA Piper New Zealand Bank Bank of New Zealand Custodian JP Morgan Chase Bank
+9 Directory Trustee Board of Trustees of the National Provident Fund Members of the Board are: Catherine M Savage (Chairman) Catherine McDowell Graeme R Mitchell Fiona A Oliver Edward J Schuck (appointed 1 July 2015) Wayne L Stechman Administration manager Datacom Employer Services Limited Investment managers Fixed interest managers Ashmore Investment Management Limited Brandywine Global Investment Management, LLC Pacific Investment Management Company LLC Wellington Management Company, LLP New Zealand equity managers ANZ Investments Limited Harbour Asset Management Limited Overseas equity managers AQR Capital Management, LLC Arrowstreet Capital, Limited Partnership Lazard Asset Management, LLC Marathon Asset Management, LLP Foreign exchange hedging managers ANZ Bank New Zealand Limited Bank of New Zealand Limited Actuary Christine D Ormrod, PricewaterhouseCoopers Auditor David J Shadwell, Deloitte (on behalf of the Auditor-General) Solicitor DLA Piper New Zealand Bank Bank of New Zealand